Midgethacker/iready-hack/lessonSkipper/how to skip math lessons.md

 (![image](https://cdn.discordapp.com/attachments/651943340245516292/914031560972464158/unknown.png)

-7. paste it into any text editor (notepad), and find "slideCompletedArr"
+7. paste it into any text editor (notepad), and find "slideCompletedArr" (if you can't find it, chances are you need to use the other method)

 8. change all the "false" values to true